tileb1/motion-prediction-tim/README.md

 ### Acknowledgments

-This code builds on top of [LearnTrajDep](https://github.com/wei-mao-2019/LearnTrajDep) by Mao et al. (2019).
+This code builds on top of [LearnTrajDep](https://github.com/wei-mao-2019/LearnTrajDep) by Mao et al. (2019) which is itself adapted from [3d-pose-baseline](https://github.com/una-dinosauria/3d-pose-baseline).
+The visualization code is adapted from [Residual Sup.
+RNN](https://github.com/una-dinosauria/human-motion-prediction).